dj505/Pad-Light-Kit/README.md

 * Extra wiring to supply power to the new PCBs

 # Bill of Materials (Panel)
-A full BOM can be found in the "Assembly" folder.
+A full BOM can be generated using KiCad's schematic editor.
 Unlike my previous projects, such as the PicoFX or PicoIO, there are a *lot* of components that you will likely need to source yourself.
 Many of these have LCSC part numbers attached as an example, but are not guaranteed to be available through JLCPCB's assembly service.
 The following components (some of which are not required) are listed per **1** PCB:

 |          Component          |          Footprint         |Quantity|